 Repeat this quest three times, and you’ll receive the Lullaby Island Token and the following rewards.

 |High Seas Coin Chest||12 chests, each having 100 coins|

 |Crafting Recipe||Rethramis-Style Large Fountain|

-This concludes our section on Tier 1 Island Guide.
+This concludes our section on the Tier 1 Island Guide.
 The islands mentioned above serve as a good starting point when you start exploring the massive world of Lost Ark.
-Following these seven islands, we were able to take a 297 item level character to 461 item level.
+Following these seven islands, we were able to take a 297-item level character to 461 item level.
 After completing these islands, you will be leveled up enough to venture into the more dangerous parts of the Lost Ark and take on other islands.